swati-204/tic-tac-toe/README.md

 Open the index.html file in your preferred web browser.
 Click on the squares to make your moves and try to achieve three in a row horizontally, vertically, or diagonally.
 Enjoy the music and sound effects as you strategize to beat your opponent.
-## Demo:

-Check out the live demo [here](http://127.0.0.1:5500/index.html), and experience the game firsthand!

 Contributions:
 Contributions are welcome!
 Whether you're a developer looking to enhance the codebase or a player with ideas for new features, feel free to contribute and make this game even better.